vholik/medusa-custom-attributes/README.md

 Now you're good to go! 🚀

+## Features

+1. Ranking values by drag and drop in admin panel 🤯
+2. Filter products by attributes 💪
+3. Getting category with attributes 👀

-## Why should I use Medusa custom attributes plugin?
+## Why should I use Medusa custom attributes plugin

 Medusa custom attributes plugin lets you define custom attributes in categories and use them in products.
 Plugin let's you filter products by your custom attributes.